cstuartroe/teko/README.md

 ### Control Structures

-Control structures should mostly  look familiar to anyone who writes Java, JS, or C:
+Basic control structures should mostly  look familiar to anyone who writes Java, JS, or C, although parentheses are optional and I introduce some abbreviations of ifs:

 ```
 if ( cond1 ) {